Frequently Asked Questions

 Answer: In order to carry out fire safety maintenance we ensure that all necessary certification is in place for anyone visiting your premises.
 Feel free at any time to request a copy of our certificates of competency.
 If we or our subcontractors are not certified to carry out maintenance on specific equipment we will not carry out any works.

-Question: Do you provide asset registers for my fire equipment?
+Question: Do you provide equipment asset registers for my fire extinguishers?

 Question: Can you service the fire extinguishers and fire alarm system at the same time?